cloudknit-io/cloudknit/il-operator/README.md

 Check LastPass for secret values.
 TODO: Refactor ARGOCD_WEBHOOK_URL and ARGOCD_API_URL to be a config variable instead of a secret value

-## Vendoring
+## Dependencies

-We are using `go mod vendor` for our code so that all dependencies are available to the operator without relying on external sources.
+We are using `go mod vendor` for dependency management.

-Note: Any time go dependencies change remember to run `go mod vendor` at the repo root directory and commit the latest folder to source control.
+Note: Any time go dependencies change remember to run `go mod tidy` at the repo root directory and commit the latest folder to source control.

 ## [Bootstrap zlifecycle-il-operator locally](./zlifecycle/runbook/setup/bootstrap-operator-locally.md)